Office of Postsecondary Education (OPE), Department of Education (ED).

 The Department of Education (ED), in accordance with the Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
 3506(c)(2)(A)), provides the general public and Federal agencies with an opportunity to comment on proposed, revised, and continuing collections of information.
 This helps the Department assess the impact of its information collection requirements and minimize the public's reporting burden.
 It also helps the public understand the Department's information collection requirements and provide the requested data in the desired format.
 ED is soliciting comments on the proposed information collection request (ICR) that is described below.
 The Department of Education is especially interested in public comment addressing the following issues: (1) Is this collection necessary to the proper functions of the Department; (2) will this information be processed and used in a timely manner; (3) is the estimate of burden accurate; (4) how might the Department enhance the quality, utility, and clarity of the information to be collected; and (5) how might the Department minimize the burden of this collection on the respondents, including through the use of information technology.
 Please note that written comments received in response to this notice will be considered public records.

 Title of Collection: Campus Safety and Security Survey.

-Abstract: The collection of information through the Campus Safety and Security Survey is necessary under section 485 of the Higher Education Act of 1965, as amended, with the goal of increasing transparency surrounding college safety and security information for student, prospective students, parents, employees and the general public.
+Abstract: The collection of information through the Campus Safety and Security Survey is necessary under section 485 of the Higher Education Act of 1965, as amended, with the goal of increasing transparency surrounding college safety and security information for students, prospective students, parents, employees and the general public.
 The survey is a collection tool to compile the annual data on campus crime and fire safety.
-The data collected from the individual institutions by ED is made available to the public through the Campus Safety and Security Data Analysis and Cutting Tool as well as the College Navigator.
+The data collected from the individual institutions by ED is Start Printed Page 12433made available to the public through the Campus Safety and Security Data Analysis and Cutting Tool as well as the College Navigator.

 End Supplemental Information